davidsulc/sensitive_data/pages/data_leak_prevention.md

 In the newly opened window, head over to the "Stack Dump" tab and browse the "Term" column: you'll see one starting with `<<"SOME_SECRE"`.
 Click on it to view and you'll once again see the sensitive data exposed.

+This type of leak can be prevented by wrapping the "SOME_SECRET" sensitive data within a structure implementing the `SensitiveData.Wrapper` behaviour.